raypatterson/new-hotness/README.md

 - Image optimization

 ## TODO
+- Continuous integration with TravisCI
+- Deployment to AWS S3
 - Testing with Jest
 - Static typing with Flow
 - Scaffolding with Yeoman
-- Continuous integration with TravisCI
 - Content managment with Contentful
 - HTML generation with PhantomJS